armentanoc/restaurantMenuAndOrdersCRUD/menuCRUD/README.md

 # Meal and Restaurant Orders CRUD Application 🍽️

 ## Overview
 This is a Java web application built with JSP (JavaServer Pages) for creating, updating, and deleting (CRUD) meals and restaurant orders.
-The project uses Apache Tomcat 9 as the web server and HSQL as the embedded database.
+The project uses Apache Tomcat 9 as the web server and PostgreSQL as the embedded database.

 ## Requirements
 Before running the application, ensure you have the following software installed: